FlynnDowey/LeNet_pytorch/README.md

 ## Training
 Training and Testing:

-The LeNet architecture was trained and tested on the MINST dataset to ensure the codes functionality was correct.
+The LeNet architecture was trained and tested on the MINST dataset to ensure the functionality was correct.
 From [2] the same architecture was used to build a smile detection network.

 ### Acknowledgements
 Implementation of the code used in this repository was adapted by the following resources: